-Carson County: A disaster declaration was issued by the County Judge on February 28.
+Carson County: A Disaster Declaration was submitted by the County Judge on February 28.

-Gray County: Gray County issued a disaster declaration on February 28.
-County officials submitted a Disaster Summary Outline to TDEM on March 1.
+Gray County: Gray County submitted a Disaster Declaration on February 28 and Disaster Summary Outline to TDEM on March 1.

-Hemphill County: Hemphill County submitted a Disaster Summary Outline to TDEM on March 3, and issued a disaster declaration extension on March 17.
+Hemphill County: Hemphill County submitted a Disaster Summary Outline to TDEM on March 3 and a Disaster Declaration extension on March 17.

-Hutchinson County: The County Judge issued a disaster declaration on February 27, a Disaster Summary Outline on March 1 and disaster declaration continuation, and Letter to the Governor on March 4.
-A request for a Fire Management Assistant

-Grant (FMAG) was submitted and approved by FEMA on February 27 for the Smokehouse Creek Fire (FM-5488-TX).
+Hutchinson County: The County Judge submitted a Disaster Declaration on February 27 and a Disaster Summary Outline on March 1.
+A Disaster Declaration continuation and a Letter to the Governor was submitted on March 4.
+A Fire Management Assistant Grant (FMAG) was submitted and approved by FEMA on February 27 for the Smokehouse Creek Fire (FM-5488-TX).

-Moore County: A request for a Fire Management Assistance Grant (FMAG) was submitted and later approved by FEMA on February 27 for the Windy Deuce Fire (FM-5487-TX).
+Moore County: A Fire Management Assistance Grant (FMAG) was submitted and later approved by FEMA on February 27 for the Windy Deuce Fire (FM-5487-TX).

-Potter County: Potter County issued a disaster declaration and submitted a Letter to the Governor on February 27.
-The city of Amarillo issued a disaster declaration on February 27.
+Potter County: Potter County submitted a Disaster Declaration and a Letter to the Governor on February 27.
+The city of Amarillo submitted a Disaster Declaration on February 27.